redfly-ai-org/redfly.ai/README.md

 This code is not intended to be used as a best-practice implementation.
 It is focused on doing what it needs to do with minimal implementation time.

-Even though these are intended as fully functional demos, items 2 and 3 are quite ambitious and complex to implement.
+Even though these are intended as fully functional demos, items 2 and 3 are ambitious and complex to implement.
 We do all this setup work for our customers within our environment.
 This should let anyone get a taste of our technology without manual work on our part.

 These applications do not require complex configuration or modifications to work.
 They will be simple console applications written in C# and using the latest version of .NET Core.